Aid groups say Israel misses US deadline to boost humanitarian help for Gaza

 “It’s undeniable that Israel has done that,” Blaha said.
 “They would really have to torture themselves to find that Israel hasn’t restricted … assistance.”

-But he said the administration would likely cite U.S. national-security interests and waive restrictions on military support.
+But he said that the administration would likely cite U.S. national security interests and waive restrictions on military support.

 “If the past is prologue — no restrictions, and then kick the can down the road to the next administration.”

 Magdy reported from Cairo.
-AP correspondents Melanie Lidman in Tel Aviv and Ellen Knickmeyer in Washington, contributed reporting.
+Associated Press writers Melanie Lidman in Tel Aviv, Israel, and Ellen Knickmeyer in Washington contributed reporting.

 Follow AP’s war coverage at https://apnews.com/hub/israel-hamas-war